sampersand/knight/specs.md

 Implementations must accept exit codes between 0 to 127, although they can permit higher status codes if desired.

-It is undefined behaviour if the given status code is negative, or is above the highest possible status code.
+	It is undefined behaviour if the given status code is not supported by the implementation.

 ### 4.2.7 `!(boolean)`
 Returns the logical negation of its argument---truthy values become `FALSE`, and falsey values beocme `TRUE`.